FFmpeg/FFV1/ffv1.md

 - Y, Cb, Cr
 - Y, Cb, Cr, Alpha

-When FFV1 uses the YCbCr color space, the Y plane MUST be coded first.
+The Y plane MUST be coded first.
 If the Cb and Cr planes are used then they MUST be coded after the Y plane.
 If an Alpha (transparency) plane is used, then it MUST be coded last.

-### JPEG2000-RCT
+### RGB

 JPEG2000-RCT is a Reversible Color Transform that codes RGB (red, green, blue) planes losslessly in a modified YCbCr color space.
-Reversible conversions between YCbCr and RGB use the following formulae.
+Reversible Pixel transformations between YCbCr and RGB use the following formulae.

 PDF:$$Cb=b-g$$
 RFC:```